shba007/ui-react-podcast/README.md

 # UI React - Podcast
-UI of a podcast website site in React + Typescript + Tailwind CSS
+UI of a podcast website in React + Typescript + Tailwind CSS

+# Todo
+- Responsive UI
+- Complete all Copies